FuNnaji/Audio_Stream_Go/README.md

 # Audio_Stream_Go (Currently Incomplete)

-Audio Streaming service written in Go, along side a UI written in Xcode playground
+Audio Streaming service is written in Go, with UI written in Xcode playground.